elixir-europe/rdmkit/pages/your_problem/storage.md

 * For large data volume and bigger collaborative projects, you need a large storage volume on fast hardware that is closely tied to a computational resource accessible to multiple users.

-## Where should I store the data after the end of the project?
+## Where should you store the data after the end of the project?
 ### Description
 After the end of the project, all the relevant (meta)data (to guarantee reproducibility) should be preserved for a certain amount of time, that is usually defined by funders or institution policy.
 However, where to preserve data that are not needed for active processing or analysis anymore is a common question in data management.